wiheto/esfmri_connectivity/parcellation/cerebellum/README.md

 The SUIT atlas files are shared under the [Creative Commons Attribution-NonCommercial 3.0 Unported License](http://creativecommons.org/licenses/by-nc/3.0/deed.en_US) and this licence applies to them here.
 Read more info [here](http://www.diedrichsenlab.org/imaging/mdtb.htm)

-## How to recreate the files in this repo
+## How to recreate the files in this directory

-All the files that are needed in this project are provided in this repo.
+All the files that are needed in this project are provided in this directory.

 ## Step 1: Download the file